Hi Soma,

 From India, Kolkata

-I have checked the Minimum Wages and have found that the basic + da for most of the executive position is more than 7000. ie. (Basic 5000/5500+ DA1576/1600).
-These rates were found in Maharashtra Minimum Wages Jan 2013-June 2013.
-Can an Organization have basic pay less than the amount mentioned above for such positions.
-Am still confused.
-Can any Organization have basic pay as 1800/2000/3000 etc. Will that not be going against the statutory compliances.
+I have checked the Minimum Wages and found that the basic + DA for most executive positions is over 7000, i.e., (Basic 5000/5500+ DA1576/1600).
+These rates were sourced from Maharashtra Minimum Wages Jan 2013-June 2013.
+Can an organization have a basic pay lower than the mentioned amount for such positions?
+I am still confused.
+Can any organization have basic pay at 1800/2000/3000, etc.?
+Would that not go against statutory compliance?

 raga